Tubelight Movie Review: This Salman Film Offers You Lots Of 'Yakeen' But Fails To Move Your Hearts!

 Performances

-Salman Khan is the only flickering ray of hope in this damp squid.
+Salman Khan is the only flickering ray of hope in this damp squib.
 It's quite heartening to watch him play a man-child with such innocence and vulnerability.

-It takes a lot of guts for an actor who is known to be an epitome of action, to strip off his mashocist image and play a complete antithesis.
+It takes a lot of guts for an actor who is known to be an epitome of action, to strip off his masochist image and play a complete antithesis.
 Yes, there is a scene or two where he goes a bit overboard with emotions but then you tend to overlook them as he gives you plenty of moments to rejoice in the film.

 Sohail Khan plays what he is in real life- a caring bhai and that's exactly what awaits for you in Tubelight.